The Genomics Leadership Initiative at Juniata College

 - Information Discovery IM 241, Fall QS and S division class; T/TH 9 to 10:20AM; prereqs IT110 or IT111 or CS110 or Instructors Permission (Loren Rhodes)

 - Biological Sciences Research Methods (Lamendella, Buonaccorsi, Peterson, and some Keeney sections)

 - Even Spring Semesters (Peterson/Buonaccorsi), N division class; MW 2 to 4:50PM; prereqs BI207 or Instructors Permission

 - Odd Fall Semesters (Lamendella), N division class; schedule TBA; prereqs BI207 or Instructors Permission

 - Fall 2014 (Keeney), N division class; schedule TBA; prereqs BI207 or Instructors Permission

 - Computer Science 110 section G only, Spring N class, MWF 8AM to 8:55AM

 - Unix CS 255U, 1 credit every semester, T 8AM, prereq Computer Science 110 or Instructors Permission (Loren Rhodes);

 - Perl CS255P, 2 credits, Spring, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

 - Python CS255Y, 2 credits, Spring & Summer, prereq Computer Science 110 or Instructors Permission (Loren Rhodes), sophomore standing, self study

-Electives: In addition to the core courses, students must take at least three elective courses related to ELSI genomic themes.
-One class within each subdivision below is required:
+Electives: In addition to the core courses, students must take at least three elective courses related to ELSI genomic themes:

 - Social History of Medicine History HS 211; Every Fall; May count as a either a CA, or an H or I division class.
 T/TH 1 to 2:20PM